richardhaslam/frackit/appl/example1/README.md

 ### Constraints definitions

-In order to certain constraints to be fulfilled among the entities, we use instances of the `EntityNetworkConstraints` class and configure it as desired.
+In order for certain constraints to be fulfilled among the entities, we use instances of the `EntityNetworkConstraints` class and configure it as desired.
 For example, the constraints on entities of the same orientation are defined in this example as follows: